PratikWayase/system-design-Handbook/README.md

  - The primary instance sends an acknowledgment signal to the client.

 - Use Cases:
 File Systems
 Relational Databases
 Financial Services (trading platform,banking)

+### Eventual Consistency
+When a write operation is executed on a server, the immediate subsequent read operations on other servers do not necessarily return the latest written data.
+This pattern typically replicates the data asynchronously across multiple servers.

+The eventual consistency pattern is highly available and has low latency, but the disadvantages are that the data can be inconsistent, and there is a chance of data loss or conflicts.

+ Workflow to attain eventual consistency in data replication:

+- The client executes a write operation against the primary database instance.
+- The primary instance sends an acknowledgment signal to the client.
+- The primary instance eventually propagates the written data to the replica instances.

+Use Cases:
+URL Shortener
+Domain Name System (DNS)